GIScience/heigit-disaster-portal/README.md

 docker logs dap-api 2>&1 | grep WARNING
 ```

-The interactive api documentation can be accessed at http://localhost:8080/docs
+The interactive api documentation can be accessed at http://localhost:8080/api/v1/docs
-or alternative documentation on http://localhost:8080/redoc
+or alternative documentation on http://localhost:8080/api/v1/redoc

 ## Development setup

 Requirements:
 - docker
-- docker-compose
+- docker-compose (included in mac and windows docker installations)
 - python3.8+

 ```